-- F. After 10:15 p.m. on a day preceding a day on which the minor's school is in session or after 12 midnight on a day that does not precede such a school day; or - G. Before 7 a.m. on a day on which the minor's school is in session or before 5 a.m. on any other day. - Sec.
-6. 26 MRSA §775, sub-§4, as amended by PL 2001, c.
+- Sec.
+7. 26 MRSA §775, sub-§4, as amended by PL 2001, c.
 398, Pt.
 A, §1, is further amended to read: - 4.
 Conditions for revocation.
 The superintendent may revoke the work permit issued to a minor by the bureau if the superintendent determines that the minor has not maintained the conditions for issuance of the work permit under subsection 2, paragraph A. The superintendent shall revoke 2nd work permits at the end of the summer vacation in accordance with the limits imposed by subsection 2, paragraph D. The superintendent shall notify the Director of the Bureau of Labor Standards director and the minor's employer in writing upon revoking a minor's work permit.
-The revocation is effective upon receipt by the employer of the superintendent's notice. - The bureau may revoke the work permit if the director determines the minor has not been employed in accordance with section 771, 772, 773-A or 774 or if the bureau has determined that the permit was improperly signed.
+The revocation is effective upon receipt by the employer of the superintendent's notice. - The bureau may revoke the work permit if the director determines the minor has not been employed in accordance with section 773-A or section 774 or if the bureau has determined that the permit was improperly signed.
 The director shall notify the superintendent and the minor's employer in writing upon revoking a minor's work permit. - Sec.
-7. 26 MRSA §775, sub-§5, as enacted by PL 1991, c.
-544, §5, is amended to read: - 5.
+8. 26 MRSA §775, sub-§5, as enacted by PL 1991, c.
+544, §5, is further amended to read: - 5.
 Permit on file.
 The employer shall keep all work permits issued for the employer's minor employees on file and accessible to any attendance officer, factory inspector or other authorized officer or agent of the director charged with the enforcement of this subchapter. - Sec.
-8. 26 MRSA §775, sub-§6, as amended by PL 1993, c.
+9. 26 MRSA §775, sub-§6, as amended by PL 1993, c.
 527, §1, is further amended to read: - 6.
 Exception.
 This section does not apply to minors engaged in work performed in the planting, cultivating or harvesting of field crops or other agricultural employment not in direct contact with hazardous machinery or hazardous substances or to minors engaged in household work.
 Minors who are participants in summer youth employment and training programs funded by the Department of Labor are exempt from obtaining individual permits as long as the program employing the minor has submitted a master permit as developed by notice to the director under section 777. - Sec.
-9. 26 MRSA §777, as amended by PL 2001, c.
+10. 26 MRSA §777, as amended by PL 2001, c.
 398, Pt.
 A, §2, is further amended to read: